Why Is the Traditional Quote-to-Cash Process Broken?

 Simple, Linear, Elegant.

-In practice, the average enterprise touches 7 to 12 different systems between "opportunity created" and "revenue recognized."
+In practice, the average enterprise touches seven to twelve different systems between "opportunity created" and "revenue recognized."

 - Salesforce holds the opportunity.